henrynguyen7/easecentral-technical-project/README.md

 # EaseCentral Technical Project

-This is a technical project completed for EaseCentral.com containing two parts: an anagram project and a database project.
+This is a webapp built using Web2py completed for EaseCentral.com containing an anagram searcher and a contacts database project.